Ypsilanti Michigan Cannabis Dispensaries — Washtenaw County Guide

 The Ypsilanti Water Tower was built in 1890, rises 147 feet, is made of Romanesque brick, and is shaped the way it is shaped.
 It was added to the National Register of Historic Places in 1979.
 Ypsilanti has long since stopped being embarrassed about it and started being proud.
 The tower is the city's most recognizable landmark and the most honest symbol of a city that owns itself without apology.

 The cannabis market came to Ypsilanti with the same underdog energy.
-Washtenaw County has over 30 dispensaries.
+Washtenaw County has over 30 provisioning centers.
 The ones that have built real loyalty in Ypsi are the ones that treat the city the way the city treats itself — without pretense, with real knowledge, and with the respect that comes from actually showing up.

 Ann Arbor owns the prestige.
 Detroit owns the grit.
 Flint owns the fight.
 Ypsilanti owns the underdog.

-This Week's Spotlight Dispensary
+This Week's Spotlight Provisioning Center

 Featured Pick of the Week